Fighting Well: Understanding Conflict and Connection in Relationships

 Closing Thoughts

-Self-awareness, cultural context, and emotional accountability are essential in building meaningful relationships.
-Conflict is not the enemy—disconnection is.
-With curiosity and compassion, partners can move from combat to connection, from blame to understanding, and from performance to presence.
+Being self-aware, understanding your cultural background, and taking emotional responsibility are all important for forming strong relationships.
+Conflict isn’t the real problem—disconnection is.
+With interest and compassion, partners can move from fighting to relating, from blaming to understanding, and from just going through the motions to really being present.

-Let’s keep exploring what it means to love—and be loved—in today’s world.
+Let’s keep learning together about what it means to love and be loved in today’s world.